-In a case before the Louisiana Fifth Circuit Court of Appeal, the court addressed a negligence claim regarding an allegedly dangerous defect on a construction site.
+In a case before the Louisiana Fifth Circuit Court of Appeal, the court addressed a negligence claim regarding an allegedly dangerous defect equipment from a construction accident.
+Job equipment can also be considered dangerous defective products which may require a product defect attorney in Louisiana.
 The court focused on the plaintiff’s failure to prove that the condition on the site was unreasonably dangerous.
 Furthermore, the defendants had presented evidence that the danger was open and obvious.

 Frederick Helwig filed a petition for damages against Charles Bernard, Superior Plumbing & Heating, Inc., and H.P.B., Inc., after he fell into a hole created during a construction project in the area between his business, Buddy’s Po-boys, and 1607-17 Veterans Blvd., adjacent to his business.
 Charles Bernard owned the property at 1607-17 Veterans Blvd and entered into a contract with H.P.B., Inc. for the construction of In & Out Car Wash, now located on the property.
 Superior Plumbing was the sub-contractor.